sethvargo/terraform-provider-filesystem/README.md

 Attributes are values that are only known after creation.

+- `base64contents` `(string)` - the contents of the file as a base64 encoded
+  string.
+Useful for binary files.

 - `contents` `(string)` - the contents of the file as a string.
 Contents are converted to a string, so it is not recommended you use this resource on binary files.